microsoft/fluentui/rfcs/react-components/convergence/slot-children-render-function.md

 `props.button` is called a shorthand and can be either:

-1. External properties of the slot
+1. External properties of the slot (an object)
 2. `string`, `number`, `Array` or `JSX element` value that will be provided to slot's `children`
 3. `null` or `undefined`